 We love a good beer almost as much as we love our bicycles.
 And that’s a tradition that goes way back.

-• The Most Breweries Boulder has more breweries per capita than any other city in the country.
+• Brewery Capital Boulder has the fourth-highest concentration of breweries per capita in the country.
 Further north, the town of Fort Collins ranks the third in the country, making the area between Boulder, Fort Collins and Denver the "Napa Valley of Beer."

-The presence of the University of Colorado and a foot-of-the-mountain setting that encourages a healthy work-play balance have meant Boulder is a draw for STEM (science, technology, engineering and mathmatics) professionals looking to enjoy life.
+The presence of the University of Colorado and a foot-of-the-mountain setting that encourages a healthy work-play balance have meant Boulder is a draw for STEM (science, technology, engineering, and mathematics) professionals looking to enjoy life.

 • Tech Startups Galore Boulder is a major tech hub, with a thriving startup scene.
 A 2013 study indicated Boulder had six times more high-tech start-ups per capita than the nation's average.
 Venture capital firms like the Foundry Group and incubators like Tech Stars are a big draw, and companies like Sphero, Zayo and SendGrid are headquartered in Boulder.
 Twitter, Google and Amazon have offices here, too.